12 things you MUST do before you hit PUBLISH on your blog post

-5. Ensure every photo/graphic has a title and alt text
+5. Ensure every photo/graphic has AN alt DESCRIPTION

-6. Ensure you have at least one pinable image in your blog post
+6. Ensure you have at least one pinnable image in your blog post

 Have you made a pin for your blog post?
 If not make one before you publish your blog post.
-A pinable image should:
+A pinnable image should:

 - Be vertical

 - Be in the 2:3 ratio (e.g. 600px by 900px or 735px by 1102px)

 Including a great pin will not only mean you have a great pin to pin on your boards, but will also increase the chances of your readers pinning your images too.

 To further increase your pin’s chances of getting pinned, suggest your readers pin it with a phrase like ‘Pin this post for later’.